 The US state of New York is suing food chain Dunkin Donuts for what is says is an illegal lapse in computer security.

-NY Attorney General Letitia James said today the complaint stems from a 2015 raid on Dunkin's website: fraudsters broke into individual customer accounts, stole those victims' payment card info from the compromised Dunkin profiles, and sold that sensitive information online.
+NY Attorney General Letitia James said today the complaint stems from a 2015 raid on Dunkin's website: fraudsters broke into individual customer accounts, stole those victims' store loyalty card info from the compromised Dunkin profiles, and sold that sensitive information online.

 As many as 20,000 customer records were put up for sale on data-trading darknet markets, while Dunkin hushed up the theft, it is claimed.
 No one was alerted to the account hijackings, and no investigation took place, we're told.